LDRushing/Lucy-Rushing-Personal-Website/README.md

 Hello!

-Today will be a good day!
+Today will be a good day!!